Babu Bajrangi: Role in 2002 riots

 In 2012, he was convicted in the Naroda Patiya massacre case along with Maya Kodnani and thirty other accused.
 All thirty-two of the accused were found guilty of murder, attempt to murder, conspiracy, spreading enmity and communal hatred and unlawful assembly.

 On 31 August 2012, Bajrangi was sentenced to life imprisonment.
 However, he continues to be out of jail on bail.
 As of 2016, Bajrangi had been granted temporary bail 14 times on the pretext of his wife's and his own poor health.
 After claiming to have developed partial blindness and deafness, Bajrangi was given an attendant (bodyguard) in Sabarmati Central Jail.
 On 7 March 2019, the Supreme Court of India also granted bail to Bajrangi, after the Gujarat government informed the Supreme Court, in reply to a bail plea that Bajrangi had filed last year, that he was in bad shape.
 The state told the court that Bajrangi had allegedly suffered complete vision loss, besides various other ailments.

-The Supreme Court of India in June 2022 however disallowed the use of the Tehelka tapes in any legal proceedings, stating that they had no evidentiary value and extra-judicial confessions were against the law, further adding that the transcripts of the confessions were not supported by the evidence available with the SIT investigating the Gujarat riots.
+The Supreme Court in June 2022 disallowed the use of the Tehelka tapes in any legal proceedings pertaining to the 2002 Gujarat riots, stating that they had no evidentiary value and extra-judicial confessions were against the law, further adding that the transcripts of the confessions were not supported by the evidence available with the SIT investigating the riots.
 In April 2023, Bajrangi was acquitted along with all of the 66 other accused in the separate Naroda Gam massacre by a trial court.
 The SIT stated that it would challenge the acquittals.